syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/PreviewRows.md

 ### Display image in preview row using custom drawing

 The drawing of the preview rows can be customized by handling the [DrawPreviewRow](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~DrawPreviewRow_EV.html) event.
-By using graphics of this event argument, you can draw the customized appearance for the preview rows.
+By using graphics of this event argument, you can draw the customized appearance of the preview rows.

 {% tabs %}
 {% highlight c# %}